rfht/fauxrec/README.md

 * At this time, the muxing step hardcodes a stereo channel layout.
 * The recording with ffmpeg's x11grab doesn't register when an application goes fullscreen, and it continues to record it as being run in a window.
+* Currently requires a second audio stream, e.g. the monitoring stream (see below)

 Setting up the Monitoring Stream
 --------------------------------